ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/introduction.markdown

 ﻿# Introduction to 3.x to 4.0 migration

-RavenDB.Client 4.0 is a major upgrade.
+RavenDB Client 4.0 is a major upgrade.
 It's not backward compatible and the API has a lot of breaking changes.

 This section discusses the changes that you need to be aware of when migrating your application using 3.x DLLs and recommended actions you need to take.

-### 3.x packages
+## 3.x packages

 Please remove the following 3.x packages:

-- RavenDB.Abstractions
+- `RavenDB.Abstractions`
-- RavenDB.Client.Lightweight
+- `RavenDB.Client`
-- RavenDB.Database
+- `RavenDB.Database`
-- RavenDB.Embedded
+- `RavenDB.Embedded`

 ## 4.0 package

-Please install [RavenDB.Client](https://www.nuget.org/packages/RavenDB.Client) package from nuget.
-See what [.net targets are supported](../../client-api/net-client-versions) by Raven client.
+Please install [RavenDB.Client](https://www.nuget.org/packages/RavenDB.Client) package from NuGet.
+See what [.NET targets are supported](../../client-api/net-client-versions) by RavenDB Client.

 ### Internalized Json.NET usage

-RavenDB.Client doesn't use customized Json.NET any longer.
+RavenDB Client doesn't use customized Json.NET any longer.
 Replace all references to RavenDB Json.NET, like `Raven.Imports.Newtonsoft`, with `Newtonsoft.Json` reference.
 Please use latest version of Json.NET for good performance.

 ### RavenJObject